 Knife and small scissors – I used the knife mostly for peeling and cutting fruit.
 The scissors were very useful for cutting band-aids.

 Lighter – for lighting candles and incense sticks at the temples.

 Less is better.

-Everything you take with you on the pilgrimage you will carry in your backpack or on your body for about 6 weeks.
+Everything you take with you on the pilgrimage you will carry in your backpack or on your body for six or more weeks.

-While preparing for my pilgrimage I came across different recommendations on the internet, in magazines and books.
-“The fully packed backpack should be no more than 10 to 15% of your body weight, or no more than 10 kg for men and 7 kg for women, etc.”
+While preparing for my pilgrimage I came across different recommendations on the internet and in print media.
+“The fully packed backpack should be no more than 10 to 15% of your body weight”, or “no more than 10 kg for men and 7 kg for women”, etc.

-Backpack and contents together weighed about 8 kg on my hike.
-Before starting the hike, I often walked to strengthen the leg muscles, but almost always without a backpack or with much less weight than 8 kg.
-During the pilgrimage, however, the extra 8 kg on my back was easily manageable.
+My backpack and contents together weighed eight kg on my hike.
+Before starting the hike, I often walked to strengthen the leg muscles, usually without a backpack or with much less weight in the backpack.
+During the pilgrimage, the extra eight kg on my back was easily manageable.